aprilrochelle/localWeather/README.md

 # Local Weather

 ## Description
 Used API calls to retrieve data used to code a web app designed to display and forecast weather conditions by zip code.
-Created, read, updated and deleted data in Firebase database.
+Created, read, updated and deleted data in Firebase database and added user authentication via Firebase.
 Use of the following technologies:
  - HTML
  - CSS
  - JavaScript